 personal hygiene with disease incidence.

 A continuing educational program, combined with frequent inspection by both commanders and medical personnel, was found necessary to keep individual health observance at proper levels.
-A

-problem of the Medical Department was to convince line officers of their responsibility in enforcing health precautions, such as water discipline, eating only authorized foods, care of the feet, and
+A problem of the Medical Department was to convince line officers of their responsibility in enforcing health precautions, such as water discipline, eating only authorized foods, care of the feet, and

 The effectiveness with which personal hygiene measures were applied, both in training situations and in active theaters, varied widely.
-Experienced observers agree that there were numerous lapses
+Experienced observers agree that there were numerous

-applied, but should also serve to motivate personnel of all ranks.
+methods to be applied, but should also serve to motivate personnel of all ranks.
 In addition, there must be command and medical inspections coupled with provisions for effective corrective actions.